-Apply Now Book a Call
+Book a Call Apply Now

 Why High-Achievers Hit a Wall: Rediscovering Purpose and Meaning

-Wednesday, May 20, 2026 | 12:00 PM EST - 12:45 PM EST
+Wednesday, June 24, 2026 | 12:00 PM EST - 12:45 PM EST

-Something unexpected happens to high achievers in midlife.
-After decades of building and leading - the internal compass that once pointed clearly toward the next goal goes quiet.
-Research from the MIDUS longitudinal study found that sense of purpose begins to decline in midlife, with only 6–8% of adults experiencing a reliable increase in purpose as they age [1].
+Research from the MIDUS longitudinal study found that sense of purpose begins to decline in midlife, with only 6-8% of adults experiencing a reliable increase in purpose as they age [1].
 Yet a 2025 study in Intelligence found that cognitive and personality functioning actually peaks in late midlife (ages 55–60) [2] - meaning this isn’t a period of decline.
 It’s a period of extraordinary untapped potential.

-If you’ve built the career, led the team, and checked every box - but something still feels missing - you’re not alone.
-The next chapter doesn’t require more strategy.
-It requires more meaning.
 The British Psychological Society calls this “midlife reinvention” - and the science is catching up with what many high achievers are exploring.
 A landmark Johns Hopkins study found that a single guided psilocybin session produced experiences participants rated among the most personally meaningful of their lives - with sustained positive changes in attitudes, mood, and sense of purpose persisting 14 months later [3].

 What We’ll Explore